New Zealand Workplace Health & Safety Awards

-GOVERNANCE: Simpson Grierson best board level engagement in health & safety
+GOVERNANCE: Simpson Grierson best governance level engagement in health & safety

-PRACTITIONER: NZISM health & safety practitioner of the year
+PRACTITIONER: NZISM health and safety practitioner of the year

 EMERGING PRACTITIONER: edenfx emerging practitioner of the year

-H&S REP: Vero Liability health & safety rep of the year
+H&S REP: Vero Liability health & safety representative of the year

 LEADER: Business Leaders’ Health & Safety Forum leader of the year

-A lifetime achievement award will be presented to Paul Jarvie, for his work to advance the level of professionalism of health and safety practitioners.
+Recognised for his work to advance the level of professionalism of health and safety practitioners in New Zealand.